tclssg/tclssg/README.md

 Tclssg is a static site generator with template support written in Tcl for danyilbohdan.com.
 It is intended to make it easy to manage a small to medium-sized personal website with an optional blog, "small to medium-sized" meaning one with under about 2000 pages.
 Tclssg uses Markdown for content formatting, [Bootstrap](http://getbootstrap.com/) for layout (with Bootstrap theme support) and Tcl code embedded in HTML for templating.

-**Warning!
-Tclssg is currently in beta and may still change in incompatible ways.**

 Features
 --------